In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

 Q6.
-What is the mood of this stanza?
+What mood is created in this stanza?

 Stanza 5